adjust/ios_sdk/README.md

 ## Additional features

-Once you integrated the adjust SDK into your project, you can take advantage of the following features.
+Once you integrate the adjust SDK into your project, you can take advantage of the following features.

 ### 6. Set up event tracking

 You can use adjust to track events.
 Lets say you want to track every tap on a particular button.
-You would create a new event token in your [dashboard].
-It might look like this: `abc123`.
+You would create a new event token in your [dashboard], which has an associated event token - looking something like `abc123`.
 In your button's `buttonDown` method you would then add the following lines to track the tap:

 ```objc
 ADJEvent *event = [ADJEvent eventWithEventToken:@"abc123"];